Last Updated on June 7, 2023 by Christine Kaaloa

 Uh oh ohhh… Here it comes.
 The feeling of power ripped through me as a surge of exhilaration.
 The boat was bouncing, skimming off the waters, but that wasn’t it.

 Wow, this is lasting a long time.
-Please don’t let it end… Holy shit.
+Please don’t let it end… Holy crap.
 It’s still going…

 I was on Inle Lake, in the middle of Myanmar, on a boat lined with five other travelers.
 Still, I was all alone.
 The wind was wildly racing against me and as I sat, soaking in the Burmese summer heat, my thoughts drifted back… It had been a little over a week ago that I was looking at National Geographic photos of Burmese fisherman, paddling oars with their feet, imagining how magnificent it would be to see them in person.
 Me, traveling to Burma alone?
 Hah.
 Honestly, I was a chicken.
 But a few days later, I found myself booking my flight, and the very next week I was there.
 Yangon, Bagan,… this was my third stop: Inle Lake.
 I had gotten here by myself… on this lake in the middle of bum-fuck Myanmar.
 I had crossed the Thai border alone into this awesome and gorgeous country, to be here, witnessing these simple fishermen, who were legends to me.
 A cocktail of surprise overwhelm and proud realization rocketed through me.
 I was mind-blown.
 This unbelievable dream… I made it happen.
 I couldn’t believe it.
 But that wasn’t only it… It was me.
 I couldn’t believe me.
 I was having a ME-gasm.